Real estate is a tangible, physical asset sought after by investors for the income it produces.

 Of course, common sense says that real estate still has value even after the IRS says the property is fully depreciated.
 Take the Upper Pontalba apartment building in New Orleans, for example.

-Located on Jackson Square in the French Quarter, the property was built in 1850 and is often cited as the oldest apartment building in the country.
+The property stands on Jackson Square in the French Quarter and dates back to 1850.
+Many people consider it as the oldest apartment building in the country.
 In keeping with IRS guidelines, the building would have fully depreciated well before 1900.

 Based on the most recent public market rent study for the Upper Pontalba Building (2015), the luxury residential units have an annual potential gross income of about $1.3 million.
 With luxury metro Class A multifamily property in New Orleans trading for a cap rate of 4.38%, the multifamily building has a value of at least $30 million, based on a rental income study from six years ago.